Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 Speed Lathe Machine:

 This is the simplest form of the lathe and consists of a simple Headstock, tailstock, and a tool post.
-Having no gearbox, lead screw, and carriage.
+Having no gearbox, lead screw, or carriage.
 Very high speed of the headstock spindle.
-The speed of the spindle ranges from 1200 to 3600rpm.
+The speed of the spindle ranges from 1200 to 3600 rpm.

 Tools are hand-operated.
 Cone-pulley is the only source provided for speed variation of the spindle.